learn-co-curriculum/rails-blog-associations-validations/README.md

 1. Change migration for Post to include content (make content text to account of character length).
 2. Create migration, model, controller, and views for User and Tag (via rails generate).
+3. A User has a name, and a Tag has a name.
-3. In order to create the appropriate associations between Post and Tag, we need to create a join table as well.
+4. In order to create the appropriate associations between Post and Tag, we need to create a join table as well.
+Remember, join tables only have foreign keys for the tables its joining.
-4. Build out model associations.
+5. Build out model associations.
-5. Be sure to make the appropriate routes.
+6. Be sure to make the appropriate routes.
 For now, they can be written as `resources`.
-6. `create` the database, `migrate` the schema, and `seed` it.
+7. `create` the database, `migrate` the schema, and `seed` it.

 ## Validations

 Active Record has handy methods you can place on columns in a table to validate certain attributes, like presence, length, and uniqueness.
-These are called on a model.
+These are called in a model.
 Check out the [documentation](http://guides.rubyonrails.org/active_record_validations.html) to see more.

 Let's add the following validations on: